openstack/freezer/README.rst

                             on Linux) and real-time for I/O. The process priority will be set only if nice and ionice are installed Default disabled.
 Use with caution.
-      -V, --version         Print the release version and exit
+      -V, --version         Print the release version and exit.
+      --volume              Create a snapshot of the selected volume --sql-server-conf     Set the SQL Server configuration file where freezer retrieve the sql server instance.
+                            Following is an example of config file: instance = <db-instance>